-Additionally, it will cover what conditions are required for an event to appear in a certain place on the scorecard page, as well as some common sources of confusion that can either make the scorecard seem inaccurate, as well as some things that can actually make the scorecard information inaccurate.
+Additionally, it will cover what conditions are required for an event to appear in a certain place on the scorecard page, as well as some common sources of confusion that can make the scorecard seem inaccurate, as well as some things that can make the scorecard information inaccurate.

 Using the Tech Scorecard

 The image above shows how to access the Tech Scorecard within ServiceTrade.
 The Tech Scorecard sits in the sub-menu, under "Jobs".

-Setting Your Desired Date Range
+Setting Your Tech Scorecard Date Range

-The right-hand side, beneath "Appointments", shows a breakdown of the on-time, late, and missed appointments per technician.
+The right-hand side, beneath Appointments, shows a breakdown of the on-time, late, and missed Appointments per Technician.

 Note: Additional information regarding how the Appointments and Invoices fields are calculated is available by hovering your cursor above the "i" icon next to the column headers.